RPI–Union men's ice hockey rivalry

-The Rensselaer–Union men's ice hockey rivalry is a college ice hockey rivalry between the RPI Engineers men's ice hockey and Union Dutchmen ice hockey programs.
+The RPI–Union men's ice hockey rivalry is a college ice hockey rivalry between the RPI Engineers men's ice hockey and Union Garnet Chargers men's ice hockey programs.
 The first meeting between the two occurred on February 26, 1904.

 History

-Rensselaer was one of the first schools outside of the Ivy League to play varsity ice hockey, holing their first game during the 1901–02 season.
+Rensselaer was one of the first schools outside of the Ivy League to play varsity ice hockey, holding their first game during the 1901–02 season.
 Two years later, The Cherry and White met their capital district counterparts for the first time.
 Because neither program had an on-campus rink, the game was played at the Empire Rink in nearby Albany, New York.
 The converted curling venue wasn't well suited for ice hockey and only used sparingly by RPI.
 Both programs were forced to suspend operations over the next few years due to warm winters that prevented natural ice surfaces from being usable.
 They renewed their series in 1908, however, Union played just one game over the following two years before shuttering the program for a decade.